Coaching Staff

 Adam Hendren Head Site Coach - Evergreen

-Adam's love for competitive swimming began in 1995 in Tacoma and that has led him to a wonderful career in teaching that sport.
-He began teaching swim lessons at the Lakewood YMCA in 2004, then summer league at Tacoma Country and Golf Club in 2005 and Marine Hills Swim and Tennis Club in 2015, and finally year-round club swimming with King Aquatic Club in 2012.
+Adam's journey in competitive swimming began in 1995 and has since evolved into a rewarding career dedicated to teaching and coaching the sport he loves.
+He started teaching swim lessons at the Lakewood YMCA in 2004, followed by coaching summer league teams at Tacoma Country and Golf Club in 2005 and Marine Hills Swim and Tennis Club in 2015.
+In 2012, Adam transitioned to year-round competitive coaching with King Aquatic Club and later joined Seattle Metropolitan Aquatic Club in 2018.

 Josh MacLurg Head Site Coach - Fife